dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 `"object": "ColorValue"`

-A string in the form "#rrggbb" (standard web color format).
+A string representation of the color in the hexadecimal form e.g. "#ff8000".

 *gui-elements / gui_attributes*:

 - `Colorpicker`: The only GUI element for _ColorValue_.
 It's used to choose a color.
     - _gui_attributes_:
-        - `ncolors=integer` (mandatory): Number of colors the color picker should present.
+        - `ncolors=integer` (optional): Number of colors the color picker should present.

 *Example:*